Amed S.F.K.: Controversies against Bursaspor

+Tensions continued in May 2023 when Ümit Özdağ, leader of the ultranationalist Victory Party, stated in a speech to supporters in Bursa that he would not allow a team named Amedspor to reach the top divisions of Turkish football.

+In December 2025, supporters of Bursaspor, then relegated to the TFF 2.
+League, directed sexist and racist chants at Leyla Zana, a prominent Kurdish female politician.
+In response, Amedspor announced that its match against Iğdır F.K. on 28 December would be free for women, describing the decision as a way to counter the attacks by increasing women’s presence in the stands.

+Discrimination against Kurdish-language jerseys

-In 2025, Amed Sportif Faaliyetler (commonly known as Amedspor) was fined by the Turkish Football Federation (TFF) for featuring a Kurdish-language slogan on its official jerseys.
+In October 2025, Amedspor was fined by the TFF for featuring a Kurdish-language slogan on its official jerseys.
 The club’s kit displayed the phrase “Koma me bona we” (English: “Our group is for you”), a slogan related to a local sponsor’s advertising campaign.
-Although the club stated that the sponsorship design had been formally approved by the federation before the season began, the Professional Football Disciplinary Board (PFDK) fined Amedspor ₺110,000, citing a breach of “equipment regulations.”
+Although the club stated that the sponsorship design had been formally approved by the federation before the season began, the Professional Football Disciplinary Board (PFDK) fined Amedspor 110,000 TL, citing a breach of “equipment regulations.”

-A few weeks later, the PFDK issued another ₺110,000 fine for the same slogan appearing during a subsequent league match, bringing the total amount to ₺220,000.
+A few weeks later, the PFDK issued another 110,000 TL fine for the same slogan appearing during a subsequent league match, bringing the total amount to 220,000 TL.

 In response, Amedspor’s management argued that the decision was discriminatory, emphasizing that the Kurdish slogan carried no political meaning and that its Turkish equivalent had previously appeared on other clubs’ jerseys without sanction.
 Club president Aziz Elaldı stated that the ruling represented a “double standard” and an “implicit ban on the Kurdish language in sports.”

 The incident provoked a strong public reaction.
-The Peoples’ Equality and Democracy Party (DEM Party) condemned the fines as “another example of institutional discrimination against Kurdish identity,” and called on the federation to reverse its decision.
+The pro-Kurdish DEM Party condemned the fines as “another example of institutional discrimination against Kurdish identity,” and called on the federation to reverse its decision.
 Several human rights organizations and local bar associations also criticized the sanctions, arguing that they restricted linguistic diversity and freedom of expression in Turkish sports.

 The TFF, however, maintained that the fines were not related to the language of the slogan but rather to “technical violations” of sponsorship and equipment regulations.

-Nevertheless, the case reignited debate about the place of Kurdish language and identity within Turkish professional football and the broader sports community.
+Signing of Israeli player Dia Saba

+The transfer of Dia Saba in August 2025 to Amedspor for a reported fee of $3 million drew criticism in Turkey over the Israeli international's past social media activity during the Israel–Gaza conflict.
+Saba, an Israeli national of Arab origin with 13 appearances for Israel's national team, was publicly defended by Amedspor and the supporter group Tîma Gel, and was warmly received by supporters upon his arrival at Diyarbakır Airport.